wenqizheng326/database_setup/README.md

 ```
 This shows the first 3 records on mongobd

-### 5. View on mongo compass (optional)
+### 4. View on mongo compass (optional)
 Install MongoDB Compass from website: https://www.mongodb.com/try/download/compass

 - Open mongodb compass
 - Go to connections tab on the left-hand side
-- Hover over `localhost:27017` until CONNECT button appears, then click on it
+- Hover over your connection or `localhost:27017` if you have a local connection until CONNECT button appears, then click on it
 - Click on the database that you created, in this example, it would be fairtrain

 ## 🗃️ Data Export Scripts